 Students who transfer from an accredited college or two-year college must meet the general University admission requirements.
-All transferred courses are recorded on the OSU transcript; however, no more than 60 hours from a two-year college will be used to meet the College's degree requirements.
+All transferred courses are recorded on the OSU transcript; however, a minimum of 60 credit hours must be earned at a senior college (baccalaureate degree-granting institution) to meet the College's degree requirements.
+Credits will be accepted by transfer from a community college to meet lower-division (i.e., 1000- and 2000-level courses) requirements only.
 Specific departmental requirements needed for graduation are determined by the department in which the student plans to earn his or her degree.